-Traveling by bus to Lodwar in the Turkana district (Northern Kenya) is not for the fainthearted.
+Traveling by bus to Lodwar, Kenya in the Turkana district is not for the fainthearted.
 In 2011 we took the road to the dry Turkana desert.
 At that time there was a negative travel advice for this region from our Ministry of Foreign Affairs.
 It had been terrorized by (sometimes violent) tribal conflicts about cattle, water or land for many years.
 The region is rarely visited by tourists and the Lodwar tourism facilities are limited.

 After eight bumpy hours we finally arrived safely in Lodwar in the late (!) evening.
 Finding a hotel around this time proved extremely difficult because most were full.
 Eventually, we found a room with a drunken hotel manager.
 We had to sleep with 3 persons in a terrible and dirty bed so try to reserve a room beforehand (and maybe a pick-up service) ;)!

-Important tips for your bus ride to Lodwar:
+General tips for taking the bus to Lodwar:

 As all those who even consider to travel to the north probably know, the journey by bus to Lodwar can be dangerous and comes with a lot of risks.
 Chances on delays, major breakdowns and armed robbery are considerably high is this deserted region.
 Please keep this in mind!